CNES/rastertools/docs/usage.rst

   Rastertool
   Windowable

-A rastertool raises a :obj:`eolab.rastertools.RastertoolConfigurationException` when invalid input parameter is provided.
+A rastertool raises a :obj:`eolab.georastertools.RastertoolConfigurationException` when invalid input parameter is provided.

 .. autosummary::